dsa-ntc/peninsuladsa-ntc.github.io/_pages/preschool-for-all.md

 title: "Preschool for All"
 permalink: /preschool-for-all/
 ---

+<h4>Peninsula DSA demands free, high-quality universal preschool and childcare, and a living wage for our preschool teachers and childcare workers.</h4>

-After Measure DD's narrow loss at the ballot box in November 2022--largely because Big Biotech spent $500,000+ to stop us--Peninsula DSA is considering our next steps.
-South San Francisco preschool teachers, childcare providers, labor organizers, and Measure DD supporters are invited to contact our Steering Committee ([info@peninsuladsa.org](mailto:info@peninsuladsa.org)) to discuss the campaign and to share ideas re: future efforts to win Preschool for All SSF.
+After Measure DD's narrow loss at the ballot box in November 2022--largely because **Big Biotech spent more than $500,000 to stop us**--Peninsula DSA is considering our next steps.
+South San Francisco preschool teachers, childcare providers, labor organizers, and Measure DD supporters are invited to contact our Steering Committee ([info@peninsuladsa.org](mailto:info@peninsuladsa.org)) to discuss the campaign and to share ideas for future efforts to win Preschool for All SSF.

-<h1>Past Campaign</h1>
+<h3>Past Campaign</h3>

 <img src="../assets/images/Yes on DD Banner.jpg" width="75%" height="auto" />

 <h2>Preschool for All SSF (Yes on Measure DD)</h2>

-Peninsula DSA’s Preschool for All working group spent two years organizing for the success of the DSA-endorsed Preschool for All South San Francisco campaign / [Yes on Measure DD](http://ece4allssf.org/), which would
+Peninsula DSA’s Preschool for All working group spent two years organizing for the success of the DSA-endorsed Preschool for All South San Francisco campaign / **Yes on Measure DD** (see historic [Facebook](https://www.facebook.com/yesonddssf/) & [Instagram](https://www.instagram.com/yesonddssf/) pages), which would
 1. fully fund high-quality preschool to all children aged 2.5 to 5 years old whose families live or work in South City,
 2. provide a living wage to all early care and education (ECE) workers, and
 3. pay for it all by levying a modest parcel tax on South City's largest commercial office properties.